Nevada Military and Veterans Benefits

 Nevada Veteran License Plates: Veterans may purchase a license plate set displaying the word VETERAN from a local Nevada Division of Motor Vehicles office.

 Who is eligible for the Nevada Veteran License Plates?
-Any Veteran or his or her Spouse, parent or Child may purchase a Veteran license plate.
+Any Veteran or their Spouse, parent or Child may purchase a Veteran license plate.
 The applicant certifies that he qualifies by signing the Nevada Department of Motor Vehicles, Veteran License Plate Application SP33 .

-Nevada Medal of Honor License Plate: The Nevada Medal of Honor Plate license plate is available for eligible individuals for an initial fee of $9.00 with no annual renewal.
-These plates are custom-ordered.
-Call 775-684-4750 (Special Plates) or email the Nevada Department of Motor Vehicles for information.
-Nevada Department of Motor Vehicles Email Contact Page
+Nevada Medal of Honor License Plate: The Nevada Medal of Honor Plate license plate is available for eligible individuals for an initial fee of $6.50 with no annual renewal.
+Nevada Department of Motor Vehicles, Veteran Special License Plate Application SP96

 Who is Eligible for the Nevada Medal of Honor License Plate?
 Nevada residents who were awarded the Medal of Honor are eligible for the Medal of Honor plate.